Kraft–McMillan inequality: Proof for prefix codes

 and thus a prefix code can be built.
 Note that as the choice of nodes at each step is largely arbitrary, many different suitable prefix codes can be built, in general.

 Proof of the general case

 Now we will prove that the Kraft inequality holds whenever $S$ is a uniquely decodable code.
 (The converse needs not be proven, since we have already proven it for prefix codes, which is a stronger claim.)
+The proof is by Jack I. Karush.

+We need only prove it when there are finitely many codewords.
+If there are infinitely many codewords, then any finite subset of it is also uniquely decodable, so it satisfies the Kraft–McMillan inequality.
+Taking the limit, we have the inequality for the full code.